AfifyAdel/JWT/README.md

 # JWT
-Cpmplate project to use jwt authentication
+Complate project to use jwt authentication in asp.net core api